The Auditor-Treasurer is responsible for printing and mailing of tax statements.

 In the upper left portion of the statement is the Property ID Number (or parcel number) and a brief legal description of the property this tax bill is for.
 It also includes information on the property owner(s).

 Real and personal property tax statements must list, for both current and prior year:

 - taxable market value

-This information appears in the box in the upper right corner of the statement.
+This information appears in the upper right corner of the statement.